DengYiping/codebase-ai-prompt-generator/README.md

 - The user's global gitignore file (found via `git config --global --get core.excludesfile`)

 Files matching any pattern in these files will be excluded from the output.
 To disable this feature, use the `--no-gitignore` flag.

+## Cursor IDE Integration

+The `--cursor` flag automatically generates a prompt file at `.cursor/rules/entire-codebase.mdc` in your repository.
+This allows Cursor IDE to use your codebase as context when you're working with AI assistance.

+To use:

+1. Navigate to your repository
+2. Run `codebase-prompt --cursor`
+3. The prompt will be available to Cursor IDE

+The `--cursor` flag overrides the `--output` flag if both are specified.

 ## Example Output